U.S. President George Washington had wooden teeth.

 Photo credit: Elyssa Young/snopes.com

-Plus, there’s a plaque, which lays out the facts in black and white:
+Plus, there’s a plaque that lays out the facts in black and white:

 Worn by George Washington